San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 Utah State Stats and Trends

-- The Aggies have covered the spread twice this season when underdogs by 4 points or more (in four chances).
+- This season, the Aggies have two against the spread wins in four games as an underdog of 4.5 points or more.

-- Utah State's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Utah State's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- Utah State is 6-1 against the spread and 7-0 overall in games when it scores more than 23 points.
+- When Utah State puts up more than 23.0 points, it is 6-1 against the spread and 7-0 overall.

-- Utah State is 5-2 against the spread and 6-1 overall when the team amasses over 355.9 yards.
+- In games that Utah State piles up more than 355.9 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Aggies have turned the ball over five more times (14 total) than the Spartans have forced a turnover (9) this season.
+- This season the Aggies have turned the ball over 14 times, five more than the Spartans' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.